-1.3.1 Although this document emphasizes program and project management based on life cycles, Key Decision Points (KDPs), and evolving programmatic products during each life-cycle phase, these elements are embedded in NASA's four-part process for managing programs and projects, which consists of:
+- 1.3.1 Although this document emphasizes program and project management based on life cycles, Key Decision Points (KDPs), and evolving programmatic products during each life-cycle phase, these elements are embedded in NASA's four-part process for managing programs and projects, which consists of: - a.
+Formulation-identifying how the program or project supports the Agency's strategic goals;

-Formulation-identifying how the program or project supports the Agency's strategic goals; assessing feasibility, technology, and concepts; performing trade studies; assessing and possibly mitigating risks based on risk-informed decision making (RIDM) and continuous risk management (CRM) processes; maturing technologies; building teams; developing system-level preliminary designs; developing operations concepts and acquisition strategies; establishing high-level requirements, requirements flow down, and success criteria; assessing the relevant industrial base/supply chain to ensure program or project success; preparing plans, cost estimates, budget submissions, and schedules essential to the success of a program or project; and establishing control systems to ensure performance of those plans and alignment with current Agency strategies.
+assessing feasibility, technology, and concepts; performing trade studies; assessing and possibly mitigating risks based on risk-informed decision making (RIDM) and continuous risk management (CRM) processes; maturing technologies; building teams; developing system-level preliminary designs; developing operations concepts and acquisition strategies; establishing high-level requirements, requirements flow down, and success criteria; assessing the relevant industrial base/supply chain to ensure program or project success; preparing plans, cost estimates, budget submissions, and schedules essential to the success of a program or project; and establishing control systems to ensure performance of those plans and alignment with current Agency strategies.

-- a.
-Approval (for Implementation)-acknowledgment by the Decision Authority (see Appendix A for definition of "Decision Authority") that the program/project has met Formulation requirements and is ready to proceed to Implementation.
-By approving a program/project, the Decision Authority commits to the time-phased cost plan based on technical scope and schedule necessary to continue into Implementation. - b.
+- b.
 Approval (for Implementation)-acknowledgment by the Decision Authority (see Appendix A for definition of "Decision Authority") that the program/project has met Formulation requirements and is ready to proceed to Implementation.
 By approving a program/project, the Decision Authority commits to the time-phased cost plan based on technical scope and schedule necessary to continue into Implementation. - c.
 Implementation-execution of approved plans for the development and operation of the program/project and use of control systems to ensure performance to approved plans and requirements and continued alignment with the Agency's strategic goals. - d.
 Evaluation-continual self and independent assessment of the performance of a program or project and incorporation of the assessment findings to ensure adequacy of planning and execution according to approved plans and requirements.
 In addition, the programs and projects obtain feedback from the user stakeholders engaged throughout the life cycle process and related reviews.
 The feedback is used to inform on improvements, and identify and address challenges to inform subsequent programs and projects.